aridjayarecipes/cutesrecipes.web.app/content/post/2573-simple-way-to-prepare-any-night-of-the-week-cream-cheese-banana-pudding.md

 1. Prepare 2 tablespoons sour cream

 Secondly, NEVER use banana pudding to make this.
-Though I&#39;m sure it would taste ok, it just isn&#39;t like the old fashioned stuff, and if you use the banana Fourth, when creaming the cream cheese.
+Though I'm sure it would taste ok, it just isn't like the old fashioned stuff, and if you use the banana Fourth, when creaming the cream cheese.
 It must be at room temperature before you can cream it or add the other ingredients to it, otherwise, you.
 Steps: In a small bowl, combine cracker crumbs and sugar; stir in butter.

 <!--inarticleads2-->